ohkingdom/plant/README.md

 <h2>To-do</h2>

 - [ ] Refactor TextView, Button, and ImageButton IDs
-- [ ] Implement polymorphisms, generify classes and refactor methods
+- [ ] Implement polymorphism (removing a large number of switch statements), generify classes and refactor methods
 - [ ] Add division math challenges (will have to change from int to handle this)

 ![Application image](showcase_1.png)